 These forms are available from the jurisdiction or ministry responsible.

-Once we receive these forms, we will contact each candidate and elector organization to inform them of the campaign financing and election advertising rules.
+Once we receive these forms, we will contact each candidate to inform them of the campaign financing and election advertising rules.
 We’ll also publish candidate and elector organization information on our website after the close of nominations.

 Please note that the Statement of Financial Disclosure (required under the Financial Disclosure Act) is not a form administered by Elections BC.
 Inquiries regarding this form should be directed to the local jurisdiction or the Ministry of Attorney General.